 Import duties and tariffs are just one barrier constituting the larger complex known as customs compliance.

-Any business—whether they work with Amazon as an FBA seller or operate independently—is legally obliged to accurately declare their commercial products and meet the customs requirements stipulated by the destination country’s authorities.
+Any business is legally obliged to accurately declare their commercial products and meet the customs requirements stipulated by the destination country’s authorities.

 A failure to accurately classify and meet import duties, and meet customs requirements more generally, can result in: